 The Tikal Sunrise Tour

 I was a little disappointed by the guide on our tour, considering we each paid 150 quetzales for an English-speaking guide.
-He didn’t explain as much as I’d hoped about the meaning of the temples and the lives of the Maya here, however the overall experience was definitely worth it.
+He didn’t explain as much as I’d hoped about the meaning of the temples and the lives of the Maya here, however, the overall experience was definitely worth it.

 We met at the visitors’ centre at 4am, and got our wristbands for the sunrise, and for the day entrance.
 It was still pitch black at this point, so we needed our torches to avoid stumbling on roots and rocks along the path.
 Our guide led us through the darkness, the grumbling, growling howler monkeys welcoming us to the Maya temples.
 He explained a little about the temples we passed, but seemed intent on getting to the destination first, before the other guides.
-We were actually the second group to arrive at Temple IV which faces east.
+We were actually the second group to arrive at the Tikal Temple IV which faces east.
 Rows of stone ‘seats’ offered a perfect view for us all, when the sun would finally come.
 It was still dark.
 We sat in silence and listened to the forest around us.
 Squawks of birds echoed around us, and the howler monkeys continued their chorus.
 We sat, for an hour or more, as the sky grew lighter, and the birdsong grew louder.
-More people joined our vigil, all gazing out to the horizon, waiting for the sunrise.
+More people joined our vigil, all gazing out to the horizon, waiting for the sunrise over the mayan ruins.

 Unfortunately, it was cloudy, so we didn’t see the spectacular Tikal sunrise we all hoped for.
 In fact, I didn’t even realise the sun had risen until it peeked out from behind the clouds, already high in the sky.
 One by one the groups descended the wooden staircase, and our guide explained more about the temples.
 We made our way back to the entrance gate, no longer needing our torches.
 Along the way we spotted more birds and animals – and for a moment we thought we might see a jaguar when a group of agouti ran across our path, seemingly avoiding a predator.
 But they scattered and although we waited and hoped for a glimpse of the jaguar, we saw nothing.
 A troop of spider monkeys swung above us in the trees.
 Although we didn’t see a jaguar, the rest of the forest was alive around us.
 Despite the cloudy sunrise, I still really enjoyed the experience of walking through Tikal in the dark, and watching, and listening as the forest rose from its slumber.